CycloneDX/cyclonedx-node-yarn/README.md

 ━━━ Options ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  --spec-version #0      Which version of CycloneDX spec to use. (choices: "1.2", "1.3", "1.4", "1.5", default: "1.5")
+  --spec-version #0      Which version of CycloneDX spec to use.
+      (choices: "1.2", "1.3", "1.4", "1.5", default: "1.5")
-  --output-format #0     Which output format to use. (choices: "JSON", "XML", default: "JSON") --output-file #0       Path to the output file.
-Set to "-" to write to STDOUT. (default: write to STDOUT) --production           Exclude development dependencies --component-type #0    Type of component described by the generated SBoM. (choices: "application", "framework", "library", "container", "platform", "device-driver")
+  --output-format #0     Which output format to use.
+      (choices: "JSON", "XML", default: "JSON") --output-file #0       Path to the output file.
+Set to "-" to write to STDOUT.
+      (default: write to STDOUT)
+  --production,--prod    Exclude development dependencies.
+  --component-type #0    Type of component described by the generated SBOM. (choices: "application", "framework", "library", "container", "platform", "device-driver")
+      Default: application
+  --licenses             Include license information for components in generated SBOM.
+License information will always be absent for components that don't specify licenses unambigously.
+      Default: Licenses are not included in the SBOM.
+  --reproducible         Omit anything random or time-based from SBOM.
+If enabled consecutive runs of will result in identical files.
+      Default: false

 ━━━ Details ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Recursively scan workspace dependencies and emits them as SBoM file in CycloneDX's JSON format.
+Recursively scan workspace dependencies and emits them as SBOM file in CycloneDX's JSON format.

 ━━━ Examples ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+Generate SBOM in JSON format for all dependencies and write it to standard output.
+  $ yarn sbom

-Generate SBoM in JSON format for all dependencies and write it to standard output.
+Generate SBOM in JSON format for all dependencies and write it to standard output.
-  $ yarn sbom --component-type=application
+  $ yarn sbom --component-type=library

-Generate SBoM in JSON format for runtime dependencies but omit development dependencies.
+Generate SBOM in JSON format for runtime dependencies but omit development dependencies.
   $ yarn sbom --component-type=application --output-file ./sbom-prod.cdx.json --production

-Generate SBoM in XML format for runtime dependencies but omit development dependencies.
+Generate SBOM in XML format for runtime dependencies but omit development dependencies.
   $ yarn sbom --component-type=application --output-file ./sbom-prod.cdx.json --output-format=XML --production

+Generate SBOM with component licenses.
+  $ yarn sbom --licenses
 ```

 ## Contained components